palmenhq/palmenhq.dev-archived/source/_posts/diy-static-site-generator-pt-3.md

 If you run `NODE_ENV=production yarn build` (`NODE_ENV` lets us select `mode`), instead of getting a `index.css` in `dist/css`, you should see something like `index-7025eefd346ef6f3abad8d51e5d43ffa.css`.

-Now we have cache busting, but how do we get this filename in to our content?
+Now we have new file names when the content changes, but how do we get this, seemingly random, filename in to our content?
 It'll change with its contents, leaving us no way of predicting it.
 This was the tricky part, but I ended up writing a little custom function that picks up all content hashes, letting us inject it into our templates:

 ```js gulp/export-hash.js
 import { Transform } from 'stream'